bougui505/blog/_posts/2014-10-20-figure-size-font-and-latex-with-matplotlib-and-python.markdown

 - LaTeX
 ---

-# Figure size font and LaTeX with matplotlib and python
+# Figure size, font and LaTeX with matplotlib and python

 To change the font in matplotlib and use LaTeX:

 {% highlight python %}
-from pylab import * # or %pylab inline in ipython notebook fontsize=18 rc('font',**{'family':'sans-serif','sans-serif':['Helvetica'],'size':fontsize})
+from pylab import * # or '%pylab inline' in ipython notebook fontsize=18 rc('font',**{'family':'sans-serif','sans-serif':['Helvetica'],'size':fontsize})
 rc('text', usetex=True)